Yewdale & Longtown Strategic LAB

 Cate Floyd - Headteacher of Longtown Primary School

-Amanda is a Senior Assistant Headteacher at Newman Catholic School with responsibilities for data, line management of the SENCo and Heads of Year.
-She is also the designated Safeguarding Officer and Designated teacher for Children Looked After.
+Amanda is a Senior Assistant Headteacher at Newman Catholic School with responsibilities for Student Welfare & Pastoral care, line management of the SENCo, Heads of Year, Senior Learning mentors, Attendance Officer and Student Support Officer.
+She is also the designated Safeguarding Officer and Designated teacher for Children Looked After and has an overview of the Sixth Form and Religious Education Department.

 Amanda is passionate about ensuring that students have the best education possible and is thrilled to be part of the Cumbria Education Trust Primary Strategic LAB for Yewdale and Longtown Primary Schools.